prokopst/github-pages-jekyll-example/README.md

 Example of blog powered by jekyll runnable on github pages.
 Unlike other examples this one takes a different approach, site is generated locally and the result is pushed into the respository.

-Other examples I have found so far are without pygments and syntax highlighting, pagination and github flavored markdown.
+This way you can use the latest versions of liquid, jekyll and redcarpet.
+You can even use plugins from _plugins directory.
+So you are not limited and you can do any wild stuff you can.

 Additional requirements to jekyll
 ---------------------------------